 You probably have no idea of how this piece sounds; there are many technical analyses to be found, but I doubt if you will be any the wiser.
 Apart from Wikipedia, which is a good place to start, there is quite a complex discussion here.
 However, this is music to be experienced.
 Overall, I didn’t find it very confronting, but I do enjoy pure abstraction.
 It’s worth noting that Berg also arranged this piece for orchestra.

-This music is easily obtainable; Amazon UK has eight pages of current recordings.
-There is a version on Naxos, Berg: String Quartet / Lyric Suite / Wolf: Italian Serenade, performed by the New Zealand String Quartet, which is at a very nice price.
+The music is readily obtainable – Amazon UK has eight pages of current recordings.
+There is a version on Naxos, Berg: String Quartet / Lyric Suite / Wolf: Italian Serenade, performed by the New Zealand String Quartet, which is at a nice price.
 There are several versions on Spotify and YouTube, which has an extraordinary version by the Juilliard String Quartet from 1950.
 This is also featured on earsense.

 Listenability: Not as difficult as we are led to believe.
 It makes me wonder what all the fuss is about.